jeongahblairlee/rnaseqExplorer/README.md

-# Welcome to **rnaseqExplorer** 🧬
+# Welcome to **rnaseqExplorer**

-**rnaseqExplorer** is a Bioconductor package that includes a Shiny application for analyzing gene expression data. 📊
-This tool serves as a general-purpose interactive visualization for RNA-seq analysis, guiding users in easily exploring transcriptome data. 🌐
+Welcome to the **rnaseqExplorer** This tool is designed to help users easily upload and analyze RNA sequencing data.
+The application provides a user-friendly interface that allows you to visualize your data through various plots and explore the results in an intuitive way.

 **rnaseqExplorer** provides functionalities for data analysis, including filtering, normalization, and understanding gene expression through visualizations like: